austinosborn/tekmetric-interview/README.md

 - **Annotation-based documentation**: Using the library `springdoc-openapi-starter-webmvc-ui`, we can use various annotations inside the controllers and within response/response payloads in order to easily generate Swagger documentation for the API.
 This resource for the application can be found at: http://localhost:8080/swagger-ui/index.html

+### 9. **Tests & Mocking**
+- **Mockito**: Using the libraries  `Mockito` and `Junit 5`, we can unit test the methods of our various services and generated implementation classes.
+For this demo, I've written some simple unit tests for the `ProductApiService` and the `ProductMapper`.
+  - These tests can be run with `mvn clean test`.
+  - Component tests have not been included in this demo, but they are a good practice to add a level of confidence over standard unit tests.
+    Libraries such as `TestContainers` and `WireMock` can be helpful in setting this up.
+The concept is to run a mock server of the application itself, and make API calls directly into the application from the test cases.
+Matching results against expected JSON results and querying respositories for pre and post-conditions are some validation methods used with those.